sunil16/excel_uploadACM/README.md

 # Find latitude and longitude

-find Lat and Lng is a django application where you can upload excel file, which conatinas address, after process you can download resultant excel along with Lat and Lng.
+Find Lat and Lng is a django application where you can upload excel file, which conatinas address, after process you can download resultant excel along with Lat and Lng.

   - upload excel
   - wait for result